 For asteroids that are actually on track to hit Earth the predicted probability of impact continues to increase as more observations are made.
 This similar pattern makes it difficult to differentiate between asteroids that will only come close to Earth and those that will actually hit it.
 This in turn makes it difficult to decide when to raise an alarm as gaining more certainty takes time, which reduces time available to react to a predicted impact.
 However, raising the alarm too soon has the danger of causing a false alarm and creating a Boy Who Cried Wolf effect if the asteroid in fact misses Earth.[60]

-Various collision avoidance techniques have different trade-offs with respect to metrics such as overall performance, cost, failure risks, operations, and technology readiness.[61]
-There are various methods for changing the course of an asteroid/comet.[62]
-These can be differentiated by various types of attributes such as the type of mitigation (deflection or fragmentation), energy source (kinetic, electromagnetic, gravitational, solar/thermal, or nuclear), and approach strategy (interception,[63][64] rendezvous, or remote station).
+Cost, risk of failure, complexity, technology readiness, and overall performance are all important trade-offs in weighing collision avoidance strategies.[61]
+Methods can be differentiated by the type of mitigation (deflection or fragmentation), energy source (kinetic, electromagnetic, gravitational, solar/thermal, or nuclear), and approach strategy (interception,[62][63][64] rendezvous, or remote station).

 Strategies fall into two basic sets: Fragmentation and delay.[62][65]
 Fragmentation concentrates on rendering the impactor harmless by fragmenting it and scattering the fragments so that they miss the Earth or are small enough to burn up in the atmosphere.
 Delay exploits the fact that both the Earth and the impactor are in orbit.
 An impact occurs when both reach the same point in space at the same time, or more correctly when some point on Earth's surface intersects the impactor's orbit when the impactor arrives.
-Since the Earth is approximately 12,750 km in diameter and moves at approx. 30 km per second in its orbit, it travels a distance of one planetary diameter in about 425 seconds, or slightly over seven minutes.
+Since the Earth is approximately 12,750 kilometers (7,920 mi) in diameter and moves at approximately 30 km/s (19 mi/s) in its orbit, it travels a distance of one planetary diameter in about 425 seconds, or slightly over seven minutes.
 Delaying, or advancing the impactor's arrival by times of this magnitude can, depending on the exact geometry of the impact, cause it to miss the Earth.[66]

 Collision avoidance strategies can also be seen as either direct, or indirect and in how rapidly they transfer energy to the object.
 The direct methods, such as nuclear explosives, or kinetic impactors, rapidly intercept the bolide's path.
 Direct methods are preferred because they are generally less costly in time and money.[citation needed] Their effects may be immediate, thus saving precious time.
 These methods would work for short-notice and long-notice threats, and are most effective against solid objects that can be directly pushed, but in the case of kinetic impactors, they are not very effective against large loosely aggregated rubble piles.
 Indirect methods, such as gravity tractors, attaching rockets or mass drivers, are much slower.
 They require traveling to the object, changing course up to 180 degrees for space rendezvous, and then taking much more time to change the asteroid's path just enough so it will miss Earth.[citation needed]